apache/james-project/src/adr/0060-adopt-bounded-elastic.md

 See description of blocking vs reactive programming odel described in [ADR-57](0057-reactive-imap.md).

-Sometime Reactive code needs to execute blocking tasks.
+Sometimes reactive code needs to execute blocking tasks.

  - This is the case when inter-operating with blocking libraries
  - James reactive adoption is progressive, some parts of our application